 Third, the organization should be prepared to allocate increased resources to project planning.
 Skill, experience, and true cross-functional collaboration are often needed to generate solid project proposals.
 Inevitably, increasing the effort devoted to preparing project proposals detracts from the resources available for actually doing projects.
 However, as previously asserted, the tradeoff in improved decision making will likely be worth it.

 Note that a lack of adequate systems for collecting detailed, quantitative project data should not rule out attempts to implement PPM.
-In my experience, project evaluation systems based mostly on data generated subjectively through "best professional judgment" can perform surprisingly well, so long as those providing the judgments are knowledgeable and unbiased.
-Invariably, PPM acts as a "forcing function" that causes the organization to improve its ability to collect and document important business data.
+In my experience, project evaluation systems based mostly on data generated subjectively through "best professional judgment" can perform surprisingly well, so long as the proper judgments are being generated, those providing the judgments are knowledgeable and unbiased, and the correct logic is used to translate the judgments into project priorities.
+Invariably, PPM acts as a "forcing function" that causes the organization to improve its ability to collect and document essential business data.

 Estimate Cost, Value and Risk